yasio/en/docs/api/reference/io_service-class.md

 ### Remarks

-For tcp, will start a non-blocking 3 times handshake to establish tcp connection.
+For tcp, will start the non-blocking 3 times handshake to establish tcp connection.

 The *cindex* value must be less than max channels supported by this io_service.